Elliotcomputerguy/SubnetPractice/README.md

 ╚══════╝ ╚═════╝ ╚═════╝ ╚═╝  ╚═══╝╚══════╝   ╚═╝      ╚═╝   ╚═╝╚═╝  ╚═══╝ ╚═════╝     ╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝ ╚═════╝   ╚═╝   ╚═╝ ╚═════╝╚══════╝
 10101010 00101010 01110101 01010110 10101010 11010101 10101010 00101010 01110101 01010110 10101010 11010101 10101010 00101010 01110101 01010110 101

 Subnet practice is a game i created learning python.
-I am a Network / Infrastructure / Cloud engineer and have decided to give python a go.

 I used tehmaze ipcalc rather than recreate the wheel.

 ipcalc can be found here https://pypi.org/project/ipcalc/#files or at https://github.com/tehmaze/ipcalc.